Valparaíso: History

 International immigration transformed the local culture from Spanish origins and Amerindian origins, in ways that included the construction of the first non-Catholic cemetery of Chile, the Dissidents' Cemetery.
 Football (soccer) was introduced to Chile by English immigrants; and the first private Catholic school in Chile, Le Collège des Sacrés Cœurs ("Sacred Hearts College") and its accompanying Sacred Hearts Church, by French immigrants.
 Immigrants from Scotland and Germany founded the first private secular schools (The Mackay School and Die Deutsche Schule, respectively).
 Immigrants formed the first volunteer fire-fighting units (still a volunteer activity in Chile).
 Their buildings reflected a variety of European styles, making Valparaíso more varied than some other Chilean cities.

 On 16 August 1906, a major earthquake struck Valparaíso; there was extensive property damage and thousands of deaths.
 The Chilean doctor, Carlos Van Buren, of U.S. descent, was involved in the medical care of earthquake victims.
 He later established the Hospital Carlos Van Buren in 1912.

 The golden age of Valparaíso's commerce ended after the opening of the Panama Canal in 1914.
 Shipping shifted to the canal as captains sought to avoid the risks of the Strait of Magellan.
 The port's use and traffic declined significantly, causing a decline in the city's economy.
-The opening of the Panama Canal was one of the most critical events in the shaping of Valparaío's economy.
+The opening of the Panama Canal was one of the most critical events in the shaping of Valparaíso's economy.
 Since the turn of the 21st century, shipping has increased in the last few decades with fruit exports, opening the Chilean economy to world commerce, and larger-scale, Post-Panamax ships that do not fit the Panama Canal.